jxjo/Xoptfoil2/docs/worker/worker.md

 {: .lh-tight }

+---

-## Generate polars as csv file (-w polar-csv)
+## Generate polars as CSV file (-w polar-csv)

-Polars of an airfoil will be generated in an csv format.
-The generated polar file is ready to be imported into Excel or other programs supporting csv import.
+Polars of an airfoil will be generated in CSV format.
+The generated polar file is ready to be imported into Excel or other programs supporting CSV import.

-In contrast to `-w polar` the polar data is written and appended to a single file `<airfoil_name>.csv` or `<output_prefix>.csv` which allows to collect the polars of one or many airfoils in a single csv file for common anlysis - see example.
+In contrast to `-w polar` the polar data is written and appended to a single file `<airfoil_name>.csv` or `<output_prefix>.csv` which allows to collect the polars of one or many airfoils in a single CSV file for common anlysis - see example.

 | Argument                         | Usage     | Description                               |
 |:---------------------------------|:----------|:------------------------------------------|